Historic Hangouts Of Astoria/LIC

 Brown’s Army-Navy Store

 Since 1980, Brown’s Army-Navy Store has been providing Astoria with affordable clothing and footwear.
 The store is known for its terrific selection of industrial, construction and civilian wear.
 Their shelves are always stacked with jeans and sweaters as well as military wear (ask the friendly staff) and ski wear.
-The owners had another location in Jackson Heights, which opened in the late 70s but sadly closed down in 2014.
+The owners has another location in Jackson Heights, on 37th Ave which was opened in 1976.
+However the third location in Jackson Heights sadly closed down in 2014.
 The Astoria location is still going strong and is a staple store for the community.
 Real old school.

 31-08 Broadway, 718-278-9156